-3. The accuser and the accused each have the opportunity to attend a hearing before the Superintendent.

-4. The accused will be given notice of the allegations against him or her prior to commencement of any hearing and to have all allegations explained clearly and fully.

-5. The accuser and the accused each have the opportunity to be accompanied by an advisor of their choice and to be accompanied by that advisor at any meeting or hearing.
-The advisor may only consult and advise, but not speak for the advisee at any meeting or hearing.

-6. Both the accuser and accused have the opportunity to review information being considered by the investigator and hearing officer and to be able to respond to that information.

-7. A decision is based on the preponderance of evidence standard, i.e. "more likely than not to have occurred" standard.
-In other words, the conduct process asks: 'is it more likely than not that the accused individual violated the Academy's policy?"

-8. In past practice involving cases of sexual assault, the Academy has notified the accused verbally and in writing of the outcome of any disciplinary proceeding and the accuser has been informed verbally of the outcome.
+- 3. The accuser and the accused each have the opportunity to attend a hearing before either a Hearing Board or the Superintendent. - 4.
+The accused will be given notice of the allegations against him or her prior to commencement of any hearing and to have all allegations explained clearly and fully. - 5.
+The accuser and the accused each have the opportunity to be accompanied by an advisor of their choice and to be accompanied by that advisor at any meeting or hearing.
+The advisor may only consult and advise, but not speak for the advisee at any meeting or hearing. - 6.
+Both the accuser and accused have the opportunity to review information being considered by the investigator and hearing officer(s) and to be able to respond to that information. - 7.
+A decision is based on the preponderance of evidence standard, i.e. "more likely than not to have occurred" standard.
+In other words, the conduct process asks: 'is it more likely than not that the accused individual violated the Academy's policy?" - 8.
+In past practice involving cases of sexual assault, the Academy has notified the accused verbally and in writing of the outcome of any disciplinary proceeding and the accuser has been informed verbally of the outcome.
 The Academy has changed its procedures so that both the accuser and accused are notified simultaneously in writing regarding the outcome of any disciplinary proceedings.
-The Academy has adopted a policy for all other cases of sexual harassment or misconduct that it will provide simultaneous written notice to the reporter and respondent of the outcome of the hearing and any appeal, to include whether the alleged conduct was found to have occurred, any individual remedies offered or provided to the reporter or any sanctions imposed on the respondent that directly relate to the reporter, and other steps the Academy has taken to eliminate the hostile environment, if such was found to exist, and prevent recurrence.

-9. If recommended for disenrollment from the Academy, the accused will have the right to appeal the outcome of the hearing to the Maritime Administrator.

-10. Both the accuser and accused will be notified in writing when the outcome of any appeal is final and if any change was made to the result of the Academy's disciplinary actions.
-If an accused is found to have committed a violation of the Academy's policy on sexual assault, stalking, sexual harassment, dating violence or domestic violence, disciplinary sanctions that may be imposed include, but are not limited to, restriction, Class I or II violation, setback, leave of absence, written warnings, mandatory training, or disenrollment.
+The Academy has adopted a policy for cases of sexual or gender-based harassment, stalking, or relationship violence, that it will provide simultaneous written notice to the reporter and respondent of the outcome of the hearing and any appeal, to include whether the alleged conduct was found to have occurred, any individual remedies offered or provided to the reporter or any sanctions imposed on the respondent that directly relate to the reporter, and other steps the Academy has taken to eliminate the hostile environment, if such was found to exist, and prevent recurrence. - 9.
+If recommended for disenrollment from the Academy, the accused will have the right to appeal the outcome of the hearing to the Maritime Administrator. - 10.
+Both the accuser and accused will be notified in writing when the outcome of any appeal is final and if any change was made to the result of the Academy's disciplinary actions.
+If an accused is found to have committed a violation of the Academy's policy on sexual assault, stalking, sexual or gender-based harassment, or relationship violence, disciplinary sanctions that may be imposed include, but are not limited to, restriction, Class I or II violation, setback, leave of absence, written warnings, mandatory training, or disenrollment.
 For employees, disciplinary sanctions include oral counseling, written warnings, unpaid suspensions, mandatory training, and termination of employment.

-The Academy is revising its Midshipmen disciplinary procedures to include that the victim of a crime of violence or non-forcible sex offense will, upon written request, receive the results of any disciplinary proceeding conducted by the Academy against the alleged perpetrator.
-If the victim is deceased as a result of such crime or offense, the next of kin of the victim may request and receive the results of any disciplinary proceedings.